paul-ventura-git/02-nestjs-postgres-jwt/README.md

 ## IMPORTANT

-You must create first a Postgres Database first and fill accordingly the .env file
+You must create first a Postgres Database and fill accordingly the .env file